spomberg/spomberg/README.md

-### Web Devevelober with with a knack for finding innovative solutions for solving complex problems in a timely manner.
+### Web Developer with with a knack for finding innovative solutions for solving complex problems in a timely manner.

 ### Experience in JavaScript, TypeScript, React.JS, HTML, CSS, SASS, Node.JS, Ruby/Rails, PostgreSQL, MongoDB, GIT.